- Reaction schemes can be created by operations that are similar to using a drawing tool

 - Wide variety of analysis functions

-WinBEST-KIT provides a wide variety of analysis functions in addition to regular time-course simulation, including parameter estimation, parameter scanning, and a real-time simulation called Virtual Lab.
+WinBEST-KIT provides a wide variety of analysis functions, regular time-course simulation, parameter estimation, parameter scanning, and a real-time simulation named Virtual Lab.
 The analysis results that can be displayed include time-course graphs, phase plane diagrams, numerical data, and mass balance equations.

 - Import from / Export to SBML models

 SBML is a standardized file format for exchanging models describing biochemical reaction networks, which has been adopted by about 300 applications today.
 WinBEST-KIT also support SBML.
 Users can analyze and publish SBML models.